 Risks and causes of breast cancer

 Around one in eight women in the UK develop breast cancer during their life, making it the most common cancer in women.

-It isn't always possible to know exactly what causes a person's breast cancer.
+It isn't usually possible to know exactly what causes a person's breast cancer.

-Something which increases the chances of developing a condition is called a risk factor.
+Something that increases the chances of developing a condition is called a risk factor.
 With breast cancer, some risk factors cannot be influenced, such as those cancers that are genetically inherited.
 However, other risks may be able to be reduced or modified.